 Background Screening: Awardee agrees to comply with all of the applicable requirements of Sections 1012.32, 1012.465, 1012.467 and 1012.468, Florida Statutes, and that awardee and all its personnel who (1) are to be permitted access to school grounds when students are present, (2) will have direct contact with students, or (3) have access or control of school funds will successfully complete the background screening required by the referenced statutes and meet the standards established by the statutes.
 Personnel shall include employees, representatives, agents or sub-contractors performing duties under the contract to SBBC and who meet any or all of the three requirements identified above.
-Awardee will bear the cost of acquiring the background screening required with respect to awardee and its personnel.
+Awardee will bear the cost of acquiring the background screening required under Section 1012.32, Florida Statutes, and any fee imposed by the Florida Department of Law Enforcement to maintain the fingerprints provided with respect to awardee and its personnel.
 The parties agree that the failure of awardee to perform any of the duties described in this section shall constitute a material breach of this RFQ entitling SBBC to terminate immediately with no further responsibilities or duties to perform under this Agreement.
 Awardee agrees to indemnify and hold harmless SBBC, its officers and employees of any liability in the form of physical or mental injury, death or property damage resulting from awardee's failure to comply with the requirements of this section or Sections 1012.32, 1012.465, 1012.467 or 1012.468, Florida Statutes.